Contrast-Security-OSS/docs/content/user/libraries/LibraryAnalysis.md

 tags: "ui application user library analysis"
 -->

 The security of the libraries used by your application has a direct impact on how secure your application can be.
-Contrast analyzes library files - Java *JARs*, .NET *DLL*s, Node packages and Ruby *GEMs* - in your application to assess their potential security risks.
+Contrast analyzes library files - Java *JARs*, .NET *DLL*s, Node and Python packages and Ruby *GEMs* - in your application to assess their potential security risks.

 ## Library File